Think Like a

 - Which of the coaching models listed in this chapter appealed to you?
 Why?

 - Which ones have you tried already?
 Did you feel comfortable following them?
-What would you change?
+What would you change to fit your coaching style and methodology better?

 - How can you start implementing these models into your coaching sessions with clients?